innocentmiau/SimpleVeinMiner/README.md

 ### Good for simple SMPs that require such plugins to not overload server.
 *If you need this plugin in a older version, please do message me and I will update it.*

+DO NOT copy/download my code and release as your own.